Susan Song, MD, PhD

 Biographical Sketch

-Dr. Song’s research interests focus on studying cellular/molecular mechanisms of microglia in ischemic stroke and traumatic brain injury and tissue repair.
-Using the advanced Cre-loxP conditional knockout technique and the state-of-the-art RNAseq bioinformatic analysis, she discovers that microglia play critical roles in neuroinflammation, phagocytosis, and microglia-oligodendrocyte crosstalk for white matter remyelination after brain injuries.
-Dr. Song is investigating ion transporter protein Na/H exchanger in regulating microglial metabolisms in brain tissue repair as a novel therapeutic strategy.
+Dr. Song’s research interests focused on studying cellular/molecular mechanisms of microglia in ischemic stroke and traumatic brain injury and tissue repair.
+Using the advanced Cre-loxP conditional knockout technique and the state-of-the-art RNAseq bioinformatic analysis, she discovered that microglia play critical roles in neuroinflammation, phagocytosis, and microglia-oligodendrocyte crosstalk for white matter remyelination after brain injuries.
+Dr. Song investigated ion transporter protein Na/H exchanger in regulating microglial metabolisms in brain tissue repair as a novel therapeutic strategy.

 Education & Training